bridgedb/BridgeDb/org.bridgedb.rdf/README.md

 Similar to `ops.bridgedb.bio` with the plan to convert all data from `ops.bridgedb.bio` into `../org.bridgedb.utils/resources/BioDataSource.ttl` (?)

-Including future updates to datasources.txt (until BioDataSource.ttl becomes default for all projects (if ever)) (?)
+Including future updates to datasources.tsv (until BioDataSource.ttl becomes default for all projects (if ever)) (?)

 ## Updating from identifiers.org